-If you have made a personal (after-tax) non-concessional contribution to the MasterFund or any other complying superannuation fund, you may qualify for a government co-contribution.
-Your entitlement is capped under law and will be assessed by the Australian Taxation Office (ATO) upon completion of your income tax return.
+If you have made a personal undeducted contribution to the MasterFund or any other complying superannuation fund, you may qualify for a Government co-contribution.
+Your entitlement will be assessed by the Australian Taxation Office (ATO) upon completion of your income tax return.